 Students with an Advanced Placement (AP) score of 4 or 5 on the Psychology Exam will be granted credit in PSYC 101.
 This credit will satisfy the PSYC 101 prerequisite for upper-level psychology classes.

 Requirements for the Major in Psychology

-Nine psychology units are required (SIP units do not count towards the major in psychology)
+Nine psychology units are required (one unit of a Psychology SIP can count towards the major in psychology)